TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 24/Leviticus 24.6.md

 ---

-And thou shalt set them in two rows, six on a row, upon the pure table before Jehovah.
+You shall set them in two rows, six on a row, on the pure gold table before Yahweh.